Selling property during COVID-19 alert level 3

 If the property was listed during alert level 3 or alert level 4, the agent might not have been able to appraise the property in person.
 The agent should let you know this.
-Be aware that the estimated sale price might change when the agent has visited in person.
+Be aware that the estimated sale price might change when the agent has visited the property in person.

-At alert level 2, auctions can take place.
-Make sure you follow the health guidelines above, including maintaining 2 metre physical distancing and hygiene etiquette, and wearing a face covering.
+Auctions can take place at alert level 2, but there are some restrictions.
+Make sure you follow the health guidelines above including maintaining 2-metre physical distancing and hygiene etiquette, and wearing a face covering.

 Because of the limit on numbers, the agent might ask you to reduce the number of support people you bring with you to the auction.

-Talk to the agent if you wish to place phone bids rather than attend.
-Bidding by phone is a good idea for at risk people (those at higher risk from COVID-19).
+Talk to the agent if you wish to place phone bids rather than attend in person.
+Bidding by phone is a good idea for at-risk people (those at higher risk from COVID-19).

 You can read more about the auction process here.